 You start your adventure in the stuffy confines of the Psychonaut facility but are quickly allowed outdoors to explore the grounds.
 It’s quite the sight, with a beautiful lakeside view, campgrounds, and a network of secret caves.
 Scattered throughout the area are collectibles, fun side quests, and all sorts of colorful characters to speak with.

 Of course, the Psychonauts’ campus is only a hub zone; you’ll be spending most of your time inside the minds of others.
-Each of these psychic worlds is shaped by the personalities and psyches of its character.
-No two worlds look or feel the same, and the objectives you complete are tied to the mental ailments that trouble their owners.
+Each of these psychic worlds takes elements from the personalities and psyches of its character.
+No two worlds look or feel the same, and the objectives you complete tie into the mental ailments that trouble their owners.

 Psychonauts 2 is part Invader Zim with a pinch of Gravity Falls—a light childhood romp that’s just creepy and weird enough to make you sit up and take notice.

 The 3D platformer renaissance hasn’t just given a second wind to neglected genre classics; it’s breathed new life into some obscure gems you’ve probably never heard of.
 And you’d be forgiven for never having heard of Kao.
 It released on the Dreamcast near the end of the platformer boom, long after the market had become saturated with low-effort Crash clones.